Parti Québécois: Plamondon leadership

-Barred from Quebec legislature

-On December 1, 2022, the PQ's 3 newly elected members were barred from the Quebec legislature following their refusal to swear an oath to the King, as required by the Constitution Act, 1867.
+On December 1, 2022, the PQ's three newly elected members were barred from the Quebec legislature following their refusal to swear an oath to the King, as required by the Constitution Act, 1867.
 In response, on December 9, 2022, the CAQ passed a bill abolishing the requirement, allowing the PQ into the legislature by early 2023, however its legality is being questioned.

-After the election in March 2023, Plamondon as leader broke a record for PQ vote of confidences with 98.51% support.
+After the 2022 provincial election, the PQ held a leadership confidence vote in March 2023.
+Plamondon broke a record for the PQ votes of confidence, with 98.51% support.

-Since the 2022 elections PQ saw an increase in its support in polls with them becoming the second largest party.
+Since the 2022 election, the PQ saw an increase in its support in polls with them polling as the second largest party but still behind the CAQ.
+On October 2, 2023, the PQ won its fourth seat with its win in the 2023 Jean-Talon provincial by-election, with Pascal Paradis being elected MNA.
+Since November 2023, the PQ has been polling as the largest party with support over 30%.
+Their polling has reportedly been affected by the 2025 United States trade war with Canada and Mexico.
+On March 17, 2025, the PQ won its fifth seat with its win in the 2025 Terrebonne provincial by-election, with Catherine Gentilcore being elected MNA.
+On August 11, 2025, the PQ won its sixth seat with its win in the 2025 Arthabaska provincial by-election, with Alex Boissonneault being elected MNA.

 Relationship with the Bloc Québécois

 The Bloc Québécois (BQ) is a federal political party founded in 1990 by former Progressive Conservative MP Lucien Bouchard.
 It has traditionally had close ties to the Parti Québécois and shares its principal objective of sovereignty.
 The two parties have frequently shared political candidates, and have supported each other during election campaigns.
 The two parties have a similar membership and voter base.
 Prominent members of either party often attend and speak at both organizations' public events.
 Gilles Duceppe, the former Bloc leader, is also the son of Jean Duceppe, a Quebec actor who helped found the PQ after having been a founding member of the New Democratic Party.

 In June 2014, Mario Beaulieu, a former PQ riding president and Bloc candidate, was elected leader of the Bloc Québécois.
 Notwithstanding his previous ties to both parties, Beaulieu has been critical of what he sees as a too timid approach to sovereignty by both the Bloc and PQ.
 Beaulieu's election as Bloc leader was more warmly received by the PQ's rival party, Option nationale, than by the PQ.